Set Xcode build numbers to incremented or timestamps

 Sometimes you want a build number that's obviously time-ordered without keeping a counter:

-A third option: git rev-list HEAD --count gives you a deterministic, monotonic-across-rebases build number that doesn't depend on the clock and never produces dirty diffs against checked-in files.
+A third option: git rev-list HEAD --count gives you a build number that's deterministic per commit, doesn't depend on the clock, and never produces dirty diffs against checked-in files.
 Useful when several developers archive the same commit and you want them to agree on the number.
+It's not bulletproof, though — squashing or rebasing history lowers the count, and shallow CI clones break it entirely (fetch full history if you go this route).

 Legacy: PlistBuddy